Riverhead Free Library hosted the first “Loving Day” celebration in Riverhead Wednesday evening.

 “We try to remind our children that they’re from this land.
 They are literally walking on the backs of their grandmothers and grandfathers, who have been walking this land for thousands of years,” Smith said.
 “They need to know that they have a history they can be proud of, a history that goes back thousands of years…We need to be able to celebrate that.”

-Emily Eisemann of Speonk spoke about her experience as the granddaughter of immigrants from Cuba and China.
+Emily Eisemann spoke about her experience as the granddaughter of immigrants from Cuba and China.
 She quoted Dr. Martin Luther King: “The arc of the moral universe is long, but it bends toward justice.”
 She relayed stories about assumptions people make because of how other people look — how people feel free to make racist comments to her white mother, whose family is multiracial and how she was escorted by police off a bus in London on suspicion she might be a terrorist.

 “It’s been 50-odd years since Loving, and we’ve come a thousand miles uphill, but we have another thousand to go,” she said.